-- Accommodations and modifications may be made on a case-by-case basis with approval from the team member's manager, School Leader, and Chief Executive Officer. - Medical documentation is required. - See Exemptions from In Person Work for more detailed information.
+- Accommodations and modifications may be made on a case-by-case basis with approval from the team member's manager and School Leader. - Medical documentation is required. - See Exemptions from In Person Work for more detailed information.

-Does contracting COVID impact PTO?
+How does COVID impact my PTO?